-- 95% reported accessing online parenting-communities. - <60% reported using online parenting-communities to obtain information. - <32% believed information acquired from such sources to be trustworthy. - 48% reported that social-media influenced their everyday opinions and practices.
+- 95% reported accessing online parenting-communities. - <60% reported having used online parenting-communities to obtain - <32% believed information from such sources to be trustworthy. - 48% reported social-media influenced their opinions and practices.

-The majority (73%) reported that if they saw a comment advising a food-safety malpractice in an online parenting-community, they were likely of correcting the information.
+The majority (73%) reported that if they saw a comment advising a food safety malpractice in an online parenting-community, they were likely of correcting the information.
 Furthermore, 92% stated they would be more likely of correcting the advice if it was given to a friend.
 However, fewer (74%) stated they would correct the advice if it came from a friend.

-Inclusion of food safety information in online parenting-communities food safety during pregnancy.
+Inclusion of food safety information in online parenting-communities mumsnet by parents for parents mumsnet by parents for parents mumsnet